CBEP-SoCB-Details/PWD_Lake_WQ_Index/Derived_Data/Examine_Data_Organization.md

 ### “LAND all 2018 data”

-Raw LANSDAT data and some related analyses.
+Raw LANDSAT data and some related analyses.
 Columns with cryptic headers that appear to refer to LANDSAT categories of some sort:

   - C\_18\_C